What’s your availability?

 I’m in awe of the strength and courage of a birthing woman.
-This is not your perfect wedding day or your glamourous maternity shoot, this is the day you bring life forth.
-I’m not hoping to capture you in perfect make up, but I am aiming to capture the deeper aspects of what makes you beautiful… the great lengths you will go through to bring your child into the world.
+This is not your perfect wedding day or your glamorous maternity shoot, this is the day you bring life forth.
+I’m not hoping to capture you in perfect makeup, but I am aiming to capture the deeper aspects of what makes you beautiful… the great lengths you will go through to bring your child into the world.
 I’m a woman and a mama, so I know to focus on more flattering angles.
 However, what I’m really after is to capture forever the tears, the elation, the tough work, the bond with your partner, the relief, the exhaustion, and the sheer joy of meeting your baby.
 Nothing could be more beautiful.

 What about nudity?
 What exactly do you photograph?

 Birth is a private and sacred event.
 I aim to honor that.
 When booking your birth photography, we will meet to discuss your expectations and parameters.
-Generally my clients prefer all above the waist shots and modest nursing angles.
+Generally, my clients prefer all above the waist shots and modest nursing angles.
 Some might want the complete vaginal birth photographed.
 Others prefer I stand behind them only due to cultural or religious preferences.
 It is up to you.
 This is your birth experience.
 We can discuss what boundaries you would like to set.
 We can talk about what might be best to wear, and various “what ifs”.
 My goal is to ensure you feel comfortable.

 My privacy is important, what if I don’t want any photos shown online?

 I totally understand.
 About half my clients choose not to share at all.
 I have a reputation to uphold in my business.
 I would be covering your birth story for your memories, not for my portfolio.
 This is actually a very important question to ask when hiring a birth photographer as many are just starting out and need the images to build their portfolio.
 If you hire me, my portfolio is vast enough.
 My website, social media sites and advertising avenues do NOT use photos without family consent.
-The only exception to this is a completely unidentifiable image (ei: hands holding or a heart rate monitor or baby’s feet).
-Otherwise every single image shared of your birth or any other session is done so with your permission.
+The only exception to this is a completely unidentifiable image (ie: hands holding or a heart rate monitor or baby’s feet).
+Otherwise, every single image shared of your birth or any other session is done so with your permission.

 Wouldn’t it be weird to have a stranger in the room?

-I’m a birth professional, just like other professionals that you might have in the room who might not be family: doctor, midwife, nurse, doula, etc. I like meet up beforehand (see below) with all my prospective clients so we are not strangers and we have talked about your expectations.
-Its critical that you feel I am a good fit for your birth team.
+I’m a birth professional, just like other professionals that you might have in the room who might not be family: doctor, midwife, nurse, doula, etc. I like to meet up beforehand (see below) with all my prospective clients so we are not strangers and we have talked about your expectations.
+It’s critical that you feel I am a good fit for your birth team.
 If you haven’t already done so, learn a bit more about me here.